MicrosoftDocs/powerquery-docs/powerquery-docs/pivot-columns.md

 - Average

 ## Pivoting columns that can't be aggregated
-The pivot columns operation acts in much the same way as the operation that you see in a pivot table operation in Excel.
-However, Power Query has an option called **Don't aggregate**, which is particularly important for certain scenarios.

-### Pivot a column with no aggregation
-The don't aggregate option is especially helpful in cases when you're trying to pivot columns with text as values.
+You can pivot columns without aggregating when you're working with columns that can't be aggregated or it is not required for what you're trying to do.
 For example, imagine a table, like the following image, that has **Country**, **Position**, and **Product** as fields.

 ![Pivot column no aggregation](images/me-pivot-dont-aggregate-valid-initial.png)